jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

-(a)  JDK 1.3.1 or higher - JFreeChart requires the Java2D and Collections APIs, so it definitely won't work with JDK 1.1 (with a small amount of effort you can get it to compile and run with JDK 1.2).
+(a)  JDK 1.3.1 or higher - JFreeChart requires the Java2D and Collections APIs, so it definitely won't work with JDK 1.1 (with a small amount of effort you can probably get it to compile and run with JDK 1.2).
 If you are using JFreeChart to create applets, this means that you cannot rely on the JVM integrated with Microsoft's Internet Explorer - your users will need to have the Java 2 plug-in installed.
 Most other browsers (e.g. Firefox, Mozilla, Netscape, Konqueror) support JRE 1.4, 1.5 or 1.6.

 (b)  JCommon - version 1.0.0 or later.
-The runtime jar file (version 1.0.15) is included in the JFreeChart distribution.
+The runtime jar file (version 1.0.16) is included in the JFreeChart distribution.
 You can obtain the complete source code for JCommon from: